8bit2qubit/XboxFullScreenExperienceTool/README.md

 * **One-Click Toggle** – Simple interface to enable or disable the Xbox full screen experience.
 * **Automatic System Check** – Verifies your Windows build for compatibility at startup.
-* **Automatic Keyboard Fix** – Fixes the missing on-screen keyboard on non-touch PCs by automatically preparing it at logon, ensuring seamless text input with a controller.
+* **Automatic Keyboard Fix** – Ensures the on-screen keyboard is always ready, enabling seamless controller input on non-touch PCs.
 * **Device Type Emulation** – Automatically simulates a handheld device type for activation on desktop or laptop systems.
-* **Automatic Mode Selection** – Detects your device type (Desktop, Laptop, Handheld) and provides the appropriate override options.
+* **Automatic Mode Selection** – Detects your device type (Desktop, Laptop, Handheld) and provides the appropriate screen dimension override options.
 * **Safe and Reversible** – All changes are fully reversible.
 Backups of original settings are created to ensure safe restoration.
 * **Standard Installation** – Distributed as a `.msi` installer for clean installation, management, and removal.